Reading a Fund Prospectus

 A prospectus is your owner’s manual for a mutual fund.
 It provides detailed information on a fund’s goals, investment strategies, principal risks, performance history, fund management, fees, and expenses.
 A summary prospectus may also be available for a mutual fund.

-The summary prospectus provides a brief summary — in plain English — of the key information about a mutual fund.
-In just a few pages, it covers the basic information required to allow an investor to make an informed investment decision.
+The summary prospectus provides a brief summary—in plain English—of the key information about a mutual fund.
+A concise version of the prospectus, it covers the basic information required to allow an investor to make an informed investment decision.

 The statutory prospectus is the traditional, long-form prospectus with which most mutual fund investors are familiar.